xelarion/ogs-go/README.md

-# gorsp
+# ogs-go
-Standard response format for golang
+A well-structured return structure for golang api

 RspBase: